 Have you heard of the Open Security Foundation?
-If not, the foundation is a non-profit, public organization that was created in 2005 in order to function as a support for open source security projects.
-The company exists to empower all types of different organizations and it does to by providing them with the knowledge and resources to be able to properly detect, protect and decrease the risk of information security risks.
+If not, the foundation is a non-profit, public organization that was created in 2005 to function as a support for open source security projects.
+The company exists to empower all types of different organizations, and it does so by providing them with the knowledge and resources to be able to accurately detect, protect and decrease the risk of information security risks.

 Open Security Foundation believes that security information and services should not be only for a few people.
-Instead, security services should be easily accessible for those who have a need for these types of information and services in the first place.
+Instead, security services should be easily accessible for those who require these types of information and services in the first place.
 The Open Security Foundation also believes that open collaboration between various companies and individuals helps to streamline the process and prevents the need for redundant work.